Taradale railway station

 Taradale railway station was located was on the Bendigo line, 108 km from Southern Cross station, and served the township of Taradale.

-The line through the station was originally double track, but the section north of Kyneton station was reduced to a single track as a result of the Regional Fast Rail project.
+The line through the station was originally double track, but the section north of Kyneton station was reduced to a single track as part of the Regional Fast Rail project.
 However, there is a 7.7 km crossing loop which incorporates the section of track through the former station, together with the nearby 198 m Taradale Viaduct and the closed Elphinstone station, further towards Bendigo.

 Taradale was de-staffed by 1974, before closing to all business on 18 November 1976.
 The bluestone station building survives and is now a private residence, under lease from VicTrack.

+In the 1970s, convicted paedophile, Robert Whitehead, along with another former senior Victorian transport bureaucrat and two other men, was granted a lease of the station building for at least 10 years, and Whitehead used the location to sexually assault boys.
+There is no evidence that his fellow lessees knew about his illegal activities there.